mietek/pol/README.md

 #### 3.6.2 Search strategies

 One basic principle applies to dictionary search: it must be backwards - from latest to oldest entries.
-You have perhaps noticed that the dictionary is *not* arranged in any order (ie. alphabetical) other than that in which entries are made.
+You have perhaps noticed that the dictionary is *not* arranged in any order (i.e. alphabetical) other than that in which entries are made.
 This permits the same word to be re-defined, and the latest meaning to be obtained.
 There is no trade-off valuable enough to compromise this property.

 To identify a word, place it (or its first portion) in a register and compare for equality with each entry (or its first portion).
 An algebraic comparison is adequate.
 Concern is sometimes expressed that treating words as floating-point numbers may permit a false equality.
-This has 0 probablity and you can always change the word - ignore it.
+This has 0 probability and you can always change the word - ignore it.

 A full-word compare (rather than a character-by-character) should be used for speed.
 A match is usually found on the first portion, and extensions may be treated with less efficiency (though still full-word compares).